-On July 20th 1969, the Apollo 11 Lunar Module put astronauts Neil Armstrong and Edwin “Buzz” Aldrin on the surface of the Moon.
+On July 20th, 1969, the Apollo XI Lunar Module put astronauts Neil Armstrong and Edwin “Buzz” Aldrin on the surface of the Moon.
 On July 21st, at 2:56 UTC, Armstrong set foot on the Moon and spoke his famous words.
 Not much later, Buzz Aldrin followed him.
 On his wrist, the Omega Speedmaster Professional.
-From that moment on, the ‘Moonwatch’.
+From that moment on, it became the “Moonwatch”.

-NASA received Speedmaster reference 105.012 and 145.012 watches from Omega after the official certification for use during extra-vehicular activities by astronauts.
-Since a few years, it is known that Edwin “Buzz” Aldrin wore a Speedmaster reference 105.012.
-The first Speedmaster on the surface of the Moon.
+NASA received Speedmaster references 105.003, 105.012, and 145.012 watches from Omega after the official qualification for use during extra-vehicular activities by astronauts.
+For a few years, Edwin “Buzz” Aldrin wore a Speedmaster reference 105.012, the first Speedmaster on the surface of the Moon.
 Legend has it that Neil Armstrong left his Speedmaster (also a 105.012) on board of the Lunar Module as the (Bulova) board clock malfunctioned.
-Aldrin’s watch later disappeared (in 1970), when it was sent off to the Smithsonian museum.
+Aldrin’s watch then disappeared in 1970 when it was sent off to the Smithsonian museum.
 Michael Collins was wearing a Speedmaster 145.012.

-The 105.012 and 145.012 references were used during the entire Apollo program.
-In 1978, when the 145.022 was also certified for the later Space Shuttle missions.
+NASA used the Speedmaster references 105.003, 105.012, and 145.012 during the entire Apollo program.
+In 1978, the 145.022 also qualified for the later Space Shuttle missions.
 Read our extensive write-up on how the Speedmaster became the Moonwatch in this article, all verified by Omega’s museum in Bienne.

 1969 Apollo XI Gold Commemorative Edition

-In the meanwhile, Omega started already with their first commemorative edition (numbered, not limited): the 18 carat yellow gold Speedmaster Professional.
-Only 1,014 pieces made of which #1 was offered to President Nixon and #2 was offered to Vice President Spiro Agnew.
+In the meantime, Omega made its first commemorative edition, the 18kt yellow gold Speedmaster Professional.
+This watch was numbered, but not an official limited edition.
+In the end, Omega made 1,014 pieces.
+Of them, #1 was offered to President Nixon and #2 was offered to Vice President Spiro Agnew.
 Both declined the watch though, for compliance reasons.
 During a banquet on the 25th of November 1969, 19 watches were offered to the NASA astronauts.
 Later on, other astronauts who couldn’t join the banquet or who did later missions (than 1969) also received their gold piece.
 This watch has the engraving “to mark man’s conquest of space with time, through time, on time.”
-A quote that Jim Lovell also gave during a Q&A session at the Speedmaster Event in Houston in May 2015.
+It’s a quote that Jim Lovell also gave during a Q&A session at the Speedmaster Event in Houston in May 2015.

-There seems to be a bit of an uncertainty whether Apollo 13’s Jack Swigert and Fred Haise received one, but I’ve been told that they were offered one later on as well.
+There seems to be a bit of uncertainty about whether Apollo 13’s Jack Swigert and Fred Haise received these watches.
+Omega has told me that the two men were offered the watches later on.
 However, they do not appear in any overviews of the watches given to astronauts.
-A number of watches (with another type of engraving) went to some Swiss managers of Omega and Lemania at the time.
-Besides the models that went were offered to the White House, astronauts and a couple of other representatives, the rest went to Omega retailers around the world.
-With a different type of engraving of course.
+A number of watches with a different engraving went to some Swiss managers of Omega and Lemania at the time.
+Besides the models that went were offered to the White House, astronauts, and a couple of other representatives, the rest went to Omega retailers around the world.
+Those featured a different type of engraving, of course.
 We talked about astronaut Wally Schirra’s and Ken Mattingly’s gold Speedmaster Apollo XI watches here and here.

 1989 Speedmaster Apollo XI 20th Anniversary Editions